12 Mar The procedure, cost and recovery: Your complete guide to Mohs surgery

 No, all Mohs surgeons are not created equal

 Even more importantly, the cure rate when you have plastic or general surgeon remove a skin cancer is much lower than when you have a Mohs surgeon remove the cancer.
+Additionally, Fellowship-trained Mohs surgeons, like those at Center for Surgical Dermatology, have extensive training and experience in skin cancer removal and reconstructive surgery for the best outcomes, both clinically and cosmetically.

 Bottom line: No one knows skin cancer, including patterns and proper treatments, better than we do because it’s all we do.
 All day, every day.

-Center of Surgical Dermatology is the largest medical and surgical skin treatment and wellness facility in Central Ohio.
+Center for Surgical Dermatology is the largest medical and surgical skin treatment and wellness facility in Central Ohio.
 Since 2007, our board-certified Dermatologists, fellowship-trained Mohs surgeons, and caring professional staff have provided patients with treatment they can trust in an environment second to none.
 Learn more about our state-of-the-art Dermatology Center before booking your appointment today.